Techscaler Catalyst

 What is Techscaler Catalyst?

 Techscaler Catalyst is an intensive 10-week accelerator, delivered by founders and industry experts.
-The Spring ‘25 cohort commences on April 3rd.
-Applications for the Spring '25 cohort have now closed, register your interest for future cohorts below.
+The Autumn ‘25 cohort commences on October 2nd - apply below!

 Who is Techscaler Catalyst for?